PaulbeckR/sudokuapp/README.md

 SudokuApp

+How to run program in Visual Studio:

+1. Environment:
+    Pip install pygame, version 2.1.3.dev8

+2. Run main.py to run new sudoku game.

 Sudoku is a puzzle game where each row, column and 3x3 box of a 9x9 grid must only contain once instance of each number 1-9.
 Players receive a partially completed board to fill in the remaining numbers.